William Thomas Thornton: Over-population and its Remedy

 "A labourer, offering his services for hire is simply offering labour for sale.
 No one is bound to accept the offer.
 No one is under any obligation to buy nor a fortiori to buy at any particular price.
 There is, therefore, no particular price to which the labourer has a right, or by not obtaining which he can be wronged.
 No price can be proposed either to him or by him, which can be one whit more fair or just than any other price.
 Any price is just which he agrees to take, and another to give, and this, and not one tittle more than this, constitutes his due."

-Thornton argued against the reasoning that if the poor were lifted out of poverty they would just become lazy and feckless, with the belief that sudden lifting out of poverty would foster the behavior necessary to maintain prosperity.
+Thornton argued against the reasoning that if the poor were lifted out of poverty they would just become lazy and feckless, with the belief that sudden lifting out of poverty would foster the behaviour necessary to maintain prosperity.
 He believed that simply owning property and holding other responsibilities would encourage prudence and sound-mindedness.
 During a period when economic discussion was focused on the wages fund doctrine, Thornton saw that wages were determined by the ratio between the "fund" and the population of laborers in the market, but he contested the stance that the denominator complied with the simple stories of "immiseration" (economical impoverishment).